Commercial General Liability Insurance in New York: Fast Answers

 Obtaining and maintaining a master plumber license requires general liability insurance.
 Required limits vary based on plumbing work type.

-Note: Insurance requirements in New York change regularly.
-Check with the New York State Department of Financial Services or a licensed agent to confirm current coverage requirements.
+Note: Insurance requirements in New York can change over time.
+Confirm current coverage rules through the New York State Department of Financial Services or a licensed insurance agent.

 >>Back to top